 Step 1.
 Launch SEO Spyglass, go to Domain Comparison > Link Intersection, and add two or more of your top competitors.
 Once the tool is done analyzing your competitors, you will get a table of overlapping backlinks:

 Step 2.
 In the dropdown above the table, switch to Prospective domains — the table will show those websites that link to your competitors but not to you.
 Use further filtering options to eliminate low authority websites and websites that don’t host any dofollow links.

 Once you’ve put together your list of outreach prospects, it is time to collect some names and email addresses.
-You can do it manually, but if your list is hundreds or thousands of prospects long, then it’s best to turn to specialized software.
+You can do it manually, but if your list contains hundreds or thousands of rows, then it’s best to turn to specialized email-finding software.

 For a mass extraction of contact information, I suggest you start with LinkAssistant.
 The tool should be able to manage the majority of your list:

 Step 1.
 Launch LinkAssistant, click the “+” icon to add the list of your researched domains, and let the tool collect the email addresses for outreach.